conectado/taping-memory-blog/static/articles/3_how_to_create_a_blog_with_yew(wasm)_rocket_and_deploy_it_to_heroku(part_3).md

 }
 ```

-We simply moved the logic of the `view` function into the `displayer` and created the `BlogDisplayerComponent` type that is an specialization of the `RequestLoader` component over `BlogDisplayer`.
+We simply moved the logic of the `view` function into the `displayer` and created the `BlogDisplayerComponent` type that is an alias of the `RequestLoader` component over `BlogDisplayer`.

-Finally, let's  update `src/lib.rs` with this component.
+Finally, let's  update `src/lib.rs` with this component:

 ```rs
 src/lib.rs